MSc Sustainable Mountain Development student wins Postgraduate Dissertation Prize

-We are glad to announce that a scholarship towards the costs of participating in the MSc is available, thanks to the generosity of Lt.
-Col. John Moncrieff, a keen mountaineer who passed away recently.
+We are pleased to be able to offer a scholarship towards the costs of participating in the MSc from the academic year 2014/15, thanks to the generosity of Lt.
+Col. John Moncrieff, a keen mountaineer who passed away this year.
 The scholarship will pay all fees for a student to complete the MSc.
 It is available to candidates who have been resident for at least three years in any European country (EU/EEA).

 Please click here for further details